amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![Moving from component-based or service-based architectures to microservies requires splitting the data-store into multiple smaller ones, and incurs more costs and risks to be paid and mitigated.](images/micro-dbs.png)

-In the meanwhile, there are some benefits that may not be achieved unless you move to microservices; namely, scalability and resilience.
+In the meanwhile, there are some benefits that may not be achieved unless you move to microservices; namely, scalability and resilience in your development organization.
+Microservices promote separate development cycles, independent deployments, loosely coupled code bases, and technical and functional separation of concerns.
+All these are pre-requisites for "large scale software projects with a high degree of parallelism"[^microservicesimpact].
 However, as put by Martin Fowler, its the **Microservice Trade-Offs**[^fowlertradeoffs].
 Meaning that nothing is for free and you need to pay some costs and mitigate some risks when moving to microservices:

 1. Risks of splitting the monolithic data store into multiple smaller ones, most probably organized around the idea of [*Bounded Contexts*](https://martinfowler.com/bliki/BoundedContext.html).
 With databases collecting huge amount of data over the years, splitting this database definitely incurs huge risks.
 2. Synchronization and aggregation of data among several data-stores